The 20th Birthday Celebrations - 26th - 30th May 1988

 and a Collage of Blackie Posters

-Left a photo showing the Blackie Poster Collage, and at the far end the Shop.
+Right a photo showing the Blackie Poster Collage, and at the far end The Shop.

 Positive Portraits : by the photographer Vanley Burke